prasanna0913/tableau_challenege/README.md

 Of the total number of rides, visualization shows that subscriber rides are more than customer rides.
 However, number of rides for males are more than females.
 Solution:

 # Setup:
-*	There was no specific setup done to work with leaflet.
-*	Visual studio code was used to write the index.html, logic.js.
+*	Tableau public is used to develop the visualizations

 # Status
 Project is finished